Cpt-Dingus/blog-page/docs/Radio/AD936x starter guide.md

 This variant is able to pull around 45 Msps without drops for most people, is able to do it more reliably than the Zynq7010-based variant.
 Being priced just above the Zynq7010 and being sold with included cooling, it is arguably the recommended option.

-Please note that it has fragile surface-mounted components but has no case, I have designed one for it that can be 3d printed, it can be found [here](https://www.thingiverse.com/thing:7207664)
+Please note that it has fragile surface-mounted components but is sold without a case - I have designed one for it that can be 3d printed, you can find it [here](https://www.thingiverse.com/thing:7207664)

 ### "BlackSDR" - B210 mini

 - €286 [Official site](https://www.hgeek.com/products/%E6%B5%8B%E8%AF%95-hamgeek-b210-mini-ad9361-software-defined-radio-sdr-replacement-for-hackrf-plutosdr) - BlackSDR

 Hamgeek also sells two versions of the B210 mini line of SDRs on its website - a drop-shipped LibreSDR and a "BlackSDR".
-The former version is just a more expensive LibreSDR, the latter version has an older PCB design and is more expensive than the LibreSDR, is only included here for the sake of making this list exhaustive.
+The former version is just a more expensive LibreSDR, the latter version has an older PCB design and is more expensive than the LibreSDR - there is absolutely no good reason to get it.
+These are only included here for the sake of making this list exhaustive.

 ## LibreSDR